srivats0603/Algos_Practice/README.md

 "search_insert.py" - Given a sorted array and a target value, uses binary search to return the index where the target should be inserted in the array.

+"self_dividing_numbers.py" - Algo to determine self dividing numbers within a range.
+A self dividing number is divisible by all its digits.

 "single_number.py" - Given an array of numbers where all but one elements have duplicates, these algos find the only non-duplicate element.

 "solution_unique_char.py" - Given a string of characters, this algo finds the first charcter which is unique in the string.

 "sorted_squares.py" - Given a list, this algorithm returns a list with squares of the elements in input list, in a sorted order.

+"split_string_balanced.py" - Given a string consisting of R's and L's, this O(n) algorithm splits the string into balanced substrings having equal number of R's and L's.

 "sqrt_func.py" - Given a number, this algo finds its square root, without using inbuilt libraries.

 "strStr.py" - needle and haystack problem, find the position of substring in a string, and return -1 if it does not exist.

 "string_to_integer.py" - this implements a function which converts a string into the integer (assuming 32 bit machine), similar to "atoi"

+"sum_zero_array.py" - given a number n, this method generates an integer array of size n, which sums to zero.

+"to_lower_case.py" - this is a python implementation of tolowerCase() method, which converts all the characters in a digit to lower case.

 "two_sum_easy.py" - Given an array of integers, returns indices of the two numbers such that they add up to a specific target.